Fill your muscle-building arsenal with these bi’s and tri’s exercises and workouts

 How to: Stand and grip a bar

 bell at shoulder width with an overhand grip.
 Flex the elbows and rotate the barbell upwards, only using your forearms, until your palms face out and the barbell is in line with your shoulders.
-Return it back down slowly and repeat.
+Return it down slowly and repeat.

 14. Incline Bicep Curl